azerinnan/EDA_supplychain/README.md

 df.describe(include='object') ## Only categorical columns
 ```
-- This summary describes statistical distribution of 15 numerical columns and 9 categorical columns.
+- The summary describes statistical distribution of 15 numerical columns and 9 categorical columns.
--   All columns have no missing values, with count of 100, the numerical columns contain no negative values.
+-   All columns contains no missing values, each has a count of 100.
+The numerical columns contain no negative values.
-- The `Revenue generated` column has a high standard deviation, indicating that some products have very low while others have very high sales
+- The `Revenue generated` column shows a high standard deviation, indicating that some products generate very low sales while others generate very high sales.
-- The `Defect rates` column has the lowest standard deviation, suggesting that only a small portion of outputs failed to meet quality standards.
+- The `Defect rates` column has the lowest standard deviation, suggesting that only a small portion of outputs fail to meet quality standards.
-- There are three product types, with skincare being the most commonly sold.
+- There are three product types, with **skincare** being the most commonly sold.
-- Road transportation is the primary mode used to deliver products to distribution centers or suppliers.
+- **Road transportation** is the primary mode used to deliver products from factory to distribution center.

     ![IMAGE 3: SUMMARY STATISTIC 1](3_summary_stat1.png)